Amsterdam/amsterdam.github.io/guides/back-end-projects.md

 The endpoint is included in the [catalog](https://github.com/Amsterdam/catalog) project and so exposing it to our clients.

 Swagger first is preferred.
 This means that the swagger specification determines the API service.
-For an example of this appraoch see [ADD LINK]()

 Common practice is however to start with the development of the API and generate or write the swagger documentation afterwards.

-Note: A current problem of our swagger documentation is that the try-out's of the API's that require authorization do not work because of the missing integration with our [authorization framework ADD LINK]()

 ## Which frameworks we use